chengly70/SanHeteroSeveri/thry/README.md

 Describing sub-directory ~/thry/ that has model/methods for reduced 1D chain of oscillators with cut-end (nearest neighbor coupling) approximation to the full 2D coupled Severi Model

+The H functions are calculated in XPP via the file: sa_Int_jth.ode; results are saved Hfs.mat

 Primary M-files: